nyeowmiu/kapon/_posts/2025-05-27-Responsible-Feeding.md

 To learn more, please read: [Where to Spay or Neuter]({{ site.baseurl }}/where-to/).

 ## Tailoring their Menu
 When it comes to our feline friends, what you feed them is just as important as how you feed them.
-Cats have specific dietary needs, and improper food can do more harm than good.
+Cats have specific dietary needs and improper food can do more harm than good.

 # What to Feed Cats